-- a.
-In non-jury trials, each party should separately include its proposed findings of fact and conclusions of law. - d.
+a.
+In non-jury trials, each party should separately include its proposed findings of fact and conclusions of law.

+- d.
 In addition to the Joint Bench Book counsel are to prepare and submit to the Court at the Final Pretrial Conference a copy of separate exhibit binder(s) for each party.
 The exhibit binder(s) shall include: - 1.
 A table of proposed exhibits, indicating which are stipulated exhibits and which exhibits the parties are lodging objections; and - 2.
 Each exhibit included under a separate, identified tab.
-If the exhibits are voluminous (more than two large 4-inch binders), they should be submitted on disc.
-However, one physical copy must be present for the jury. - practice to conduct initial voir dire.
-The Court will allow additional voir dire by counsel on a limited basis and may permit such voir dire to be conducted by counsel.
-In such instances, counsel must confine themselves to true voir dire and not engage in posturing or argument.
-While the Court has standard voir dire questions, counsel may submit a list of no more than fifteen (15) other inquiries specific to the cause(s) of action that they want the Court to include.
+If the exhibits are voluminous (more than two large 4-inch binders), they should be submitted on a thumb drive.
+However, one physical copy must be present for the jury. - 15.
+VOIR DIRE AND CASE DESCRIPTION: It is the Court's practice to conduct voir dire.
+The Court will allow counsel to submit questions specific to the case as part of the Joint Bench Book.
+Counsel may submit a list of no more than fifteen (15) other inquiries specific to the cause(s) of action that they want the Court to include.

 Counsel shall also prepare a brief two-to-three paragraph joint statement of the case which will be read by the Court to the prospective panel of jurors prior to the commencement of voir dire.
 This statement should simply describe the nature of the claims and defenses in a general fashion and should not be argumentative.
 The voir dire materials and case statement should be submitted in the Joint Bench Book presented to the Court one week before the Final Pretrial Conference.
-They are also to be submitted to the Case Manager via e-mail (Holly\Monda@mied.uscourts.gov) in Microsoft Word format.
+They are also to be submitted to the Case Manager via e-mail (Leanne\Hosking@mied.uscourts.gov) in Microsoft Word format.